-FRESHImage Ministries is a nonprofit Catholic apostolate aimed at reawakening the recognition of the dignity of the human person within the culture.
+FRESHImage Ministries Inc. is a 501(c)(3) nonprofit organization aimed at reawakening the recognition of the dignity of the human person within the culture by providing educational resources.
 Our apostolate is built on the Good News of Jesus Christ, and seeks to empower individuals and communities by providing spiritual and intellectual tools that, together with God’s grace, helps them renew the image of God in which they were created.
 Utilizing both the latest and timeless forms of media, FRESHImage Ministries seeks to engage the culture through the lens of the Christian Tradition, that society may become a place where each and every individual has the opportunity to flourish into the person he or she has been created to be; completely unique in personality and mission.

 Our Message Begins with our Name